67P/kredits-contracts/README.md

 ### deploy-apps.sh

-Runs `npm install` for each app and publishes a new version.
+Runs `yarn install` for each app and publishes a new version.

     $ ./scripts/deploy-apps.sh
     or